FLORIDA SPRINGS FRIENDLY YARDS

 Protecting the Health of Florida's Springs - One Yard at a Time

-With the goals of reducing aquifer nitrogen pollution and groundwater depletion, there are three objectives to achieving a “Springs Friendly Yard”:
+With the goals of reducing aquifer nitrogen pollution and groundwater depletion, there are three objectives to achieving a Springs Friendly Yard:

-3. LANDSCAPE WITH NATIVE SPECIES
+3. FLORIDA NATIVE SPECIES

-Because Florida’s native plant species are well adapted to local soil and water conditions, they are naturally drought tolerant and chemical-free landscape options.
-Native plant species have unique relationships with local wildlife and will also support habitat for native pollinator species.
-A great resource for native plant information and options can be found through the Florida Native Plant Society.
+Because Florida’s native plant species are well adapted to local soil and water conditions, they are naturally drought tolerant and chemical-free landscape plants.
+Native plant species have unique relationships with local wildlife and will also support habitat for native pollinators.
+A great resource for native plant information can be found below, through the Florida Native Plant Society.

-In order to protect your “Florida Springs Friendly Yard” and the native plants therein, it is also important to recognize and remove invasive plants.
+In order to protect your Florida Springs Friendly Yard, it is also important to recognize and remove invasive plants.
 A full list of invasive plants can be found here: https://www.fleppc.org/list/list.htm.

 The springs and the life-sustaining water that we draw from the aquifer are not limitless resources.
 The overall health and productivity of Florida’s springs are in decline.
-The welfare of our springs is at a critical juncture and you can do your part to help save them by pledging to maintain a “Florida Springs Friendly Yard”.
-Together we can help save our springs – “One Yard at a Time”.
+The welfare of our springs is at a critical juncture and you can do your part to help save them by pledging to maintain a Florida Springs Friendly Yard.

 Check out these videos that we created for Earth Week that show how we created a Springs Friendly Yard at the Florida Springs Institute!